-The Company's management, including the President and Chief Executive Officer, Vice President and Chief Financial Officer and Vice President and Controller, has conducted an evaluation of the effectiveness of its internal control over financial reporting as of December 31, 2006 based on the framework established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO").
-Based on this evaluation, management concluded that internal control over financial reporting was effective as of December 31, 2006 based on criteria in Internal Control-Integrated Framework issued by COSO.
-Management's assessment of the effectiveness of internal control over financial reporting as of December 31, 2006 has been audited by PricewaterhouseCoopers LLP, an independent registered public accounting firm.
+The Company's management, including the President and Chief Executive Officer, Executive Vice President and Chief Financial Officer and Vice President and Controller, has conducted an evaluation of the effectiveness of its internal control over financial reporting as of December 31, 2007, based on the framework established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO").
+Based on this evaluation, management concluded that internal control over financial reporting was effective as of December 31, 2007, based on criteria in Internal Control-Integrated Framework issued by COSO.